maharmstone/quibble/README.md

 * Can I boot Btrfs from an arbitrary subvolume, like I can on Linux?

 Yes - add /SUBVOL=xxx to your Options in freeldr.ini.
 You can find the number to use on the Properties page of your subvolume.
-Bear in mind that unlike Linux this is in hexadecimal.
+On Linux you can use `btrfs subvol list`, but bear in mind that you will need to translate the number to hexadecimal.

 Licence
 -------

 This is released under the LGPL.
 The Mersenne Twister code is by Mutsuo Saito and Makoto Matsumoto - see the header of tinymt32.c.
+The GNU-EFI headers are under the BSD licence.

 Known issues
 ------------

-* Windows can hang while flushing the Registry
 * Multiple cores can be a bit ropey
+* Real-life UEFI implementations can differ in their adherence to the specs - caveat usor.

 To-do list
 ----------

-* Get compiling with MSVC
 * Booting on Windows 8+ without CSM
-* Get Windows 8.1 and 10 network debugging working
 * Get working with XP and Vista on amd64
 * Add NTFS driver
 * Parse BCD files